ThePowerOfSwift/Ultimate-AdBlock/README.md

 (Manual method, for now)
 - Open up the Safari Extension Builder from the Developer Menu.
 - Create a new extension
-- Copy the blockerList.json into the Extension folder you just created.
+- Copy the blockerList.json Hosts into the Extension folder you just created.
 - Load this blockerList.json into the Content Blocker dropdown menu.
 - Install the extension.
+- Optional: Do the same for the CSS blockerList.json.

 ## How to update the filters